Are electronic component lead times pushing out your Printed Circuit Board Assembly (PCBA) schedules?

 The following are a few supply chain risk mitigation strategies that NPI Services recommends:

 - Purchase the prototype, pilot run, and production quantities while in the design stage.
 If you can not get advance approval to buy all of the components on the Bill of Material (BOM), then focus on the 20% BOM components that have the greatest lead-time risk.
-Purchasing these in one lot will also reduce cost due to economies of scale.
+Purchasing these in one lot will also reduce costs due to economies of scale.

 - Add at least two to three alternate manufacturer part numbers for each internal part number on the BOM, wherever possible.